Thiefwerty/OwnCrypto/README.md

 Called via /mine_block GET request

-Performs work on mining a new block on the request тщву
+Performs work on mining a new block on the request node

 Returns a response containing data about new block